The Ultimate 2 Week Central Europe Itinerary: 3 Perfect Routes

 One of the most iconic cities to have on any Central Europe itinerary has got to be Budapest.
 Arguably one of the most beautiful cities in the world, Budapest is full of incredibly interesting things to do and offers so much beyond its main sights.

-Take your first few days in Budapest to visit the top sights un the Hungarian capital, including the Parliament Building, Andrassy Utca, the Citadel and Fisherman’s Bastion, the Dohany Street Synagogue in the Jewish Quarter and the moving shoes on the Danube memorial.
+Take your first few days in Budapest to visit the top sights un the Hungarian capital, including the Parliament Building, Andrassy Utca, the Citadel, Fisherman’s Bastion, Buda Castle and Matthias Church, the Dohany Street Synagogue in the Jewish Quarter and the moving shoes on the Danube memorial.

 Where to Stay in Budapest

-Butterfly Home Danube A lovely boutique hotel located close to the banks of the Danube on the Pest side of the city.
+Butterfly Home Danube – A lovely boutique hotel located close to the banks of the Danube on the Pest side of the city.
 They offer a range of private rooms with breakfast included daily.
-Click here to check their availability

-Monastery Boutique Hotel – An wonderful luxury option, this boutique hotel is located a stone’s throw from Fisherman’s Bastion in the quiet Buda side of the city.
+Monastery Boutique Hotel – A wonderful luxury option, this boutique hotel is located a stone’s throw from Fisherman’s Bastion in the quiet Buda side of the city.
 They are a range of plush rooms on offer and numerous other amenities to ensure that you have the best time in the Hungarian capital as possible.
-Click here to check their availability

-Lavender Circus Hostel – a small cosy hostel that is well located and the staff go out of their way to ensure travellers meet each other and have a good time.
-Click here to check their latest availability
+Lavender Circus Hostel – A small cosy hostel that is well located and the staff go out of their way to ensure travellers meet each other and have a good time.

 Not quite what you’re looking for?
 Click here to browse other hotels in Budapest!